Glumboi/GlumSak/README.md

 that I did all the things from ground up myself.
 This is probably my biggest and most time consuming project, but I really enjoy developing it.

-A special thanks to all the people in Sin's cove that motivated me over the past 1-2 months making this project happen.
+A special thanks to all the people in Sin's cove that motivated me over the past 1-2 weeks making this project happen.

 And another special thanks to Sin himself for supporting me and this project